Gloria Macapagal Arroyo: Economy

 Arroyo, who earned a master's degree and doctorate in economics, made the Philippine economy the focus of her presidency.
 Annual economic growth in the Philippines averaged 4.5% during the Arroyo administration, expanding every quarter of her presidency.
 This is higher than in the administrations of her three immediate predecessors, Corazon Aquino (3.8%), Fidel Ramos (3.7%), and Joseph Estrada (3.7%).
 The Philippine economy grew at its fastest pace in three decades in 2007, with real GDP growth exceeding 7%.
-The economy was one of the few to avoid contraction during the 2008 global financial crisis, faring better than its regional peers due to minimal exposure to troubled international securities, lower dependence on exports, relatively resilient domestic consumption, large remittances from four-to five-million overseas Filipino workers, and a growing business process outsourcing industry.
+The economy was one of the few to avoid contraction during the 2008 financial crisis, faring better than its regional peers due to minimal exposure to troubled international securities, lower dependence on exports, relatively resilient domestic consumption, large remittances from four-to five-million overseas Filipino workers, and a growing business process outsourcing industry.
 Arroyo's handling of the economy has earned praise from former US president Bill Clinton, who cited her "tough decisions" that put the Philippine economy back in shape.
-Despite this growth, the poverty rate remained stagnant due to a high population growth rate and uneven distribution of income.
+Despite this growth, the poverty rate remained stagnant due to uneven distribution of income.

 A controversial expanded value added tax (e-VAT) law, considered the centerpiece of the Arroyo administration's economic reform agenda, was implemented in November 2005, aiming to complement revenue-raising efforts that could plug the country's large budget deficit.
 Her administration originally set a target to balance the national budget by 2010.
 The tax measure boosted confidence in the government's fiscal capacity and helped to strengthen the Philippine peso, making it East Asia's best performing currency in 2005–06.
 The peso strengthened by nearly 20% in 2007, making it one of Asia's better performing currencies for that year, a fact attributed to a combination of increased remittances from overseas Filipino workers and a strong domestic economy.

 Early in her presidency, Arroyo implemented a controversial policy of holiday economics, adjusting holidays to form longer weekends with the purpose of boosting domestic tourism and allowing Filipinos more time with their families.